Glossary

 See "Cost of Goods Sold."

-Course of conduct
+Course of Conduct

 Refers to a proven and accepted history or performance and actions that transpired between two parties, which allegedly created a verbal contract.